KESH726/Fractal-Project/src/tkreact/README.md

 ---

 ### Pages
-Pages in tkreact are just functions that look like this:
+Pages in tkreact are just functions that contain all the logic & UI elements of that page.

+Pages usually follow this structure:
 * 1 - Logic first
 * 2 - UI after

-Note: pages must always have root & frame as a parameter
+Note: pages must always have root & frame as a parameter.
 ```python
 import customtkinter as ctk